SandraBergstrom/theRecipeCollective/README.md

 - **Home Page (Cookbook):** The home page of the cookbook section serves as the central hub, displaying a personalized collection of recipes based on the user's preferences, saved recipes, and recent activities within the community.<br>
 - **My Recipes Page:** The "My Recipes" page allows users to view and manage the recipes they have created and contributed to the Recipe Collective.
 It provides options to edit, delete, and organize recipes for easy access and retrieval.<br>
 - **My Favorites:** The "My Favorites" page displays a curated list of recipes that the user has marked as favorites, making it convenient to revisit and cook their preferred dishes.
 - **Recipe Detail Page:** The recipe detail page provides comprehensive information about each recipe, including its title, description, ingredients, and instructions.
 Users have the option to add the recipe to their favorites, allowing them to easily revisit and cook their preferred dishes.
-Additionally, if the recipe belongs to the user, they can update or delete it, empowering them to manage their own recipes. <br>
+Additionally, if the recipe belongs to the user, they can update or delete it, empowering them to manage their own recipes.
+Furthermore, users can engage with the recipe by leaving comments, sharing their thoughts, suggestions, and feedback with the community.
+This fosters interaction and allows users to exchange culinary ideas and experiences.<br>

 #### Profile Navigation:
 Upon clicking on the profile image in the navigation bar, additional links are revealed, providing access to specific profile-related pages and actions: